Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/RedvsBlue.md

 We could not find any information on the security camera as we found no systems or web services running other than MySQL.

-Using nmap we find that the machine at  10.10.2.138 has port 3306 (MySql) database open.
+Using nmap we found that the machine at 10.10.2.138 has port 3306 (MySql) database open.
 We did not research any further since we had no idea what it was used for.

 ### An online Bancking Applicaiton